slamora/brackets-wiki/Brackets-Smoke-Tests.md

 1. In the native shell menu, choose View > Increase Font Size.
 Verify both the host and inline editors font size increases.
 The inline editor should not show a vertical scrollbar.
 1. Click the lightning bolt in the upper right.
 If you trashed prefs, you'll get an info dialog explaining how live preview works.
 Hit OK.
 1. You should see the page load in Chrome.
-1. On Mac, you should get a dialog saying you need to relaunch Chrome.
-Click "Relaunch".
-Chrome should relaunch and open the page.
 1. Back in Brackets, on line 26, put the cursor after "A new".
 Verify that the box containing that text and the image to the right is highlighted (with a blue outline around it) in the browser.
 1. Type ` and totally <em>AWESOME</em> local`; let the `<em>` tag autocomplete (you can arrow or click select after the `</em>` to type `local`).
 Verify while typing an incomplete tag `<em` that the gutter and the live preview lightning bolt icon show a pink error color.
 Verify that the changes appear in the browser as you type, and verify that AWESOME is italicized (and nothing else is).
 1. Undo the file back to a clean state.
 Verify that as you undo, the HTML preview continues to match the current state of the document, and ends up looking the same as when you first opened the file.